 No matter what you call it, it tastes wonderfully nutty and spicy.
 It is also a popular mix in the Middle East, North Africa, and Turkey traditionally used to season baked flatbread.
 To do this, mix the spice preparation in a little olive oil and then spread it on pita bread before baking.

 Zatar, our North African spice and herb blend is traditionally mixed with olive oil to make a paste.
 Our mixture contains a little bit of salt, so you don't have to season it anymore, and it tastes round.
 Give them fresh, crispy flatbread to soak in the paste.

-- The Zahtar Paste is also suitable for marinating meat, poultry, grilled vegetables or grilled cheese.
+The Zahtar paste is also suitable for marinating meat, poultry, grilled vegetables, or grilled cheese.

-Composition: Our Zatar spice preparation is made from oregano, thyme, sumac, sesame, salt (3%).
+Composition: We make our Zatar spice preparation from oregano, thyme, sumac, sesame, salt (3%).

 Storage of spices